 How to make a case to invest in software?

-Now you have your questions set and know-how to accurately assess if a workplace giving software fits your business and CSR strategy.
+Now you have your questions set and know-how to accurately assess if a corporate giving software fits your business and CSR strategy.
 Next, it’s time to build a business case and convince your boss.
 You can do this by following the next four steps.

-Identify current workplace giving pain points
+Identify current corporate giving pain points

 What’s holding your program back right now or causing process friction?
 A few recurring problems we see for businesses without software are: